-A Music Scholarship provides a 25% reduction in tuition fees only.
+A Merit Scholarship provides a 25% reduction in tuition fees only.
 All scholarships are tenable throughout the student’s enrolment time.
 Additional financial assistance may be available for families that demonstrate a financial need in order to attend The Friends’ School.